Professional certification: Legal affairs

 An increasing number of attorneys are choosing to be recognized as having special expertise in certain fields of law.
 According to the American Bar Association, a lawyer who is a certified specialist has been recognized by an independent professional certifying organization as having an enhanced level of skill and expertise, as well as substantial involvement in an established legal specialty.
 These organizations require a lawyer to demonstrate special training, experience and knowledge to ensure that the lawyer's recognition is meaningful and reliable.
 Lawyer conduct with regard to specialty certification is regulated by the states.

 Legal administrators vary in their day-to-day responsibilities and job requirements.
 The Association of Legal Administrators (ALA) is the credentialing body of the Certified Legal Manager (CLM) certification program.
 CLMs are recognized as administrators who have passed a comprehensive examination and have met other eligibility requirements.:

-Librarians

-In Australia, ALIA (Australian Library and Information Association) certifies librarians and library technicians.
-Distinguished librarians who have completed a high level of professional learning are awarded the Distinguished Certified Professional Award.
-Prior to 2013, this award was known as Associate Fellows.

-In New Zealand, the accrediting body is LIANZA (Library and Information Association of New Zealand Aotearoa Te Rau Herenga O Aotearoa).
-LIANZA accredit prominent librarians at three levels, Fellows, Life Members and Associates.

 Logistics and transport

 Logistician is the profession in the logistics and transport sectors, including sea, air, land and rail modes.
 Professional qualification for logisticians usually carries post-nominal letters.

 Certification granting bodies include, but are not limited to, Institute for Supply Management (ISM), Association for Operations Management (APICS), Chartered Institute of Logistics and Transport (CILT), International Society of Logistics (SOLE), Canadian Institute of Traffic and Transportation (CITT), and Allied Council for Commerce and Logistics (ACCL).